linux-system-roles/logging/README.md

 ### Standalone configuration

 Deploying `basics input` reading logs from systemd journal and implicit `files output` to write to the local files.
+This also deploys two custom files to the `/etc/rsyslog.d/` directory.

 ```yaml
 ---